 7-Day Pass: $15 (per adult); Annual Vehicle Pass: $45

-Denali National Park is Alaska’s most iconic national park and home to the tallest mountain in North America, Denali.
+Denali National Park is Alaska’s most iconic national park and home to Denali, the tallest mountain in the United States and North America.

-If you plan to visit, you can purchase an individual entrance fee for $15 or purchase a Denali Annual Pass for $45, which covers up to 4 adults.
+Park visitors can purchase an individual entrance fee of $15 or purchase a Denali Annual Pass for $45, which covers up to 4 adults.

-If you love visiting National Parks, an Interagency Annual Pass may be your best value if you plan to visit other national parks and federal lands across the US.
+If you love visiting National Parks, an Interagency Annual Pass, such as an America the Beautiful National Parks and Federal Recreational Lands Pass, may be your best value if you plan to visit other national parks, federal lands and federal recreation sites across the US.

 Fees are waived at Denali National Park on the following days: